kirk-patton/WindowsEasyDesktop/README.md

   * ALT-Spacebar (Spotlight)
 ,
 This will give a Mac Spotlight Like Experience.
 Maybe too complex for some people, but I like it...

+### Windows Update Issues

+* One of the updates messed up the video driver which resulted in slow mouse stuttering
+* The solution was to update using the HP video drivers for the model laptop